elliebartling/astro-blog/src/content/blog/on-positive-and-negative-contagion.md

 ---
-title: "Escaping negative feedback mood loops"
+title: Escaping negative feedback mood loops
-pubDate: "2024-07-6"
+created: 2024-07-6
 ---

 # On positive and negative contagion, and how to get people to feel better about being better